karttur/soil-spectro/_posts/2022/2022-09-19-spectrodata-OSSL4ML06-mlmodel02.markdown

   <img src="../../images/testtg_RandForRegr-multi-results.png" alt="image">
   </a>

 	<figcaption>Figure 1.
-The four basic plot types that can be generated from the module OSSL_mlmodel; top row: single feature permutation importance and feature/coefficient importance; bottom row: multi-column plots for single feature (with each row showing the results of a single regressor) and for regressors (with each row showing the results for a single feature).</figcaption>
+The four basic plot types that can be generated from the module OSSL_mlmodel; top row: feature importance and model prediction; bottom row: multi-column plots for single feature (with each row showing the results of a single regressor) and multi-column plots for regressors (with each row showing the results for a single feature).</figcaption>
 </figure>

 Alternatives 1 (feature importance) and 2 (predictive power) each are available in 2 versions.
 Feature importance can be both [permutation importance](../spectrodata-OSSL4ML05-mlmodel01#permutation-importance-evaluation) and [coefficient importance](../spectrodata-OSSL4ML05-mlmodel01#coefficient-importance).
 And predictive power can be both from [train/test divided prediction](../spectrodata-OSSL4ML05-mlmodel01#traintest-divided-prediction) and [cross validated prediction](../spectrodata-OSSL4ML05-mlmodel01#cross-validated-prediction).
 There are thus in total 4 different kinds of individual plots that can be defined (figure 2).